-product from conceptualization to reality.
-BT-722 OPERATION RESEARCH CO1-Formulate and solve problems as networks and graphs.
-CO2-Develop linear programming (LP) models for shortest path, maximum flow, minimal spanning tree, critical path, minimum cost flow, and transshipment problems.
-CO3-Solve the problems using special solution algorithms.
+CO3- Students will understand various steps involved in starting a venture and to explore marketing methods & new trends in entrepreneurship.
 BT-775 INDUSTRIAL TRAINING CO1-Student is able to understand management of manufacturing CO2-Student is able to apply work improvement techniques in an organization where he undergoes for in-plant training.
 CO3-Student is able to find out and reduce work content of the job.
 BT-774 PROJECT CO1-Identify, visualize, formulate and solve engineering problems in the field of mechanical Engineering.
 CO2-Use the techniques, skills, and modern engineering tools necessary for engineering practice with appropriate considerations for societal, and environmental constraints.
 CO3-Apply their fundamental field skills towards the understanding of the impact of engineering solutions on the society in a global and social context.

-IV SEMESTER APPLIED THERMODYNAMICS C01-After completing this course, the students will get a good understanding of various practical power cycles and heat pump cycles.
-CO2-They will be able to analyze energy conversion in various thermal devices such as combustors, air coolers, nozzles, diffusers, steam turbines and reciprocating compressors.
+IV SEMESTER BT-418 ENGINEERING CO1-Determine the equilibrium

+21.10 MECHANICS of a particle in space using

+principle of laws of mechanics.

+CO2-Compute the equilibrium

+of rigid bodies in two

+dimensions and in three

+dimensions.

+CO3- Calculate the principal

+moment of inertia of plane

+areas.

+CO4 Solve the problems using

+equation of motions and analyze

+impact of elastic bodies on

+collision.

+CO5- Solve the problems of

+simple system with sliding

+friction and calculate linear and

+angular acceleration of moving

+body in general plane motion.

+BT-413 APPLIED C01-After completing

+THERMODYNAMICS this course, the

+students will get a

+good understanding of

+various practical

+power cycles and heat

+pump cycles.

+CO2-They will be able

+to analyze energy

+conversion in various

+thermal devices such

+as combustors, air

+coolers, nozzles,

+diffusers, steam

+turbines and

+reciprocating compressors.
 CO3-They will be able to understand phenomena occurring in high speed compressible flows.
 BT-412 MANUFACTURING PROCESS Upon completion of This course, students will be able to understand the different conventionaland unconventional manufacturing methods employed for making different products BT-414 UNIVERSAL HUMAN VALUE CO1-The students become sensitive towards human values.
 CO2-They understand commitment and responsibility.
 CO3-They gain the ability to bring harmony to the society they live.
 BT-405 MATHS CO1-The objective of this course is to familiarize the students with partial differential equation, their application and statistical techniques.
 It aims to present the students with standard concepts and tools at an intermediate to superior level that will provide them well towards undertaking a variety of problems in the discipline.

 BT-410 PYTHON PROGRAMMING LAB CO1- Interpret the mathematical results in physical and other forms.
 CO2-Identify, formulate and solve the Linear Differential Equations.
 CO3-Classify and solve the contour integration of complex functions.

-BT-464 MACHINE DESIGN LAB CO1-Upon completion of this

-course, the students can use

-computer and CAD software
+BT-464 MACHINE DESIGN LAB CO1-Upon completion of this course, the students can use computer and CAD software for modelling Mechanical components

-formodellingmechanical

-components